 - interpret a range of sources of geographical information, including maps, diagrams, globes and aerial photographs

 - communicate geographical information in a variety of ways, including through maps, numerical and quantitative skills and writing at length.

 Geography is taught in termly blocks throughout the year, so that children achieve mastery in their learning.
 The key knowledge and skills that children acquire and develop throughout each unit have been mapped to ensure progression between year groups throughout the school.
 Each topic is introduced with reference to the chronology of previous topics (including those from previous years).

 Cross curricular outcomes in Geography are specifically planned for and these are indicated on the school’s curriculum long term plans.
 The school’s own context is also considered, with opportunities for visits to places of geographical interest and learning outside the classroom also identified and embedded in practice.
 Educational visits are planned, in order to provide engaging contexts for learning,

 Planning is informed by and aligned with the National Curriculum.
 Teachers carefully design the sequence of their geography lessons.
 Planning of units of work is underpinned by the 5 Cs of content, coherence, creativity, compassion and community.

 Outcomes in topic evidence a broad and balanced geography curriculum and demonstrate the children’s acquisition of identified key knowledge.
 Pupil voice activities are regularly carried out by subject leaders and governors, in order to monitor the impact of teaching on knowledge acquisition.
 Children can talk confidently and enthusiastically, sharing the knowledge that they have gained during a topic.

-Emphasis is placed on analytical thinking and questioning and children demonstrate a coherent knowledge and understanding of UK and the wider world.
+Emphasis is placed on analytical thinking and questioning, and children demonstrate a coherent knowledge and understanding of UK and the wider world.
 Children use journaling to record their learning.
-Journaling questions are carefully planned to ensure that children think critically and are apply to apply understanding of the past to the wider world.
+Journaling questions are carefully planned to ensure that children think critically and are applied to their understanding of the past to the wider world.